 - It’s easy to understand.
 There are only five Love Languages.
 And each personality category is, itself, easy to understand.

-- The self-assessment is a key to understanding one’s self.
+- Self-assessment is a key to understanding one’s self.
 Many people never think about how they express love or how they want to be shown they are loved.
 It’s easy to think that “love is love” and there’s only one flavor.

 - The methodology and assessment questions are non-threatening and non-judgmental.
 There is no right or wrong.
 It shows that differences are natural and ok.

 - The Love Languages methodology is broadly applicable.
 While there are slightly different versions of the assessment, the basic process and interpretation remains the same.
-It works for all couples: dating, engaged, newlywed and even those married a long time.
-It also applies to different ages, to heterosexual and homosexual couples and to people of different cultural backgrounds.
+It works for all couples: dating, engaged, newlywed, and even those married for a long time.
+It also applies to different ages, to heterosexual and homosexual couples, and to people of different cultural backgrounds.

 Money Habitudes is very similar to Love Languages – and the two programs are often used together in marriage and relationship classes and couples counseling.
 You can think of Money Habitudes as “The Six Languages of Money.”